 "Diagnostic care can help us see what we need to keep me healthy."

 Diagnostic equipment is an immensely valuable tool in veterinary medicine.
 Since our patients can’t tell us what’s wrong, we rely on pet diagnostics to reveal internal problems.
 We use the latest technology the vet industry has to offer, and we’re experts at using it!
 Our team is dedicated to doing everything possible to solve your pet’s problems.
-Our hospital in North Hollywood features a full in-house Idexx laboratory, cat & dog ultrasound, and digital radiology, as well as telemedicine with veterinary specialists.
+Our hospital in North Hollywood features a full in-house Idexx laboratory, cat & dog x-ray and ultrasound, as well as telemedicine with veterinary specialists.

 Our In-House Laboratory